hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS / DFH lets you tell them what your *domain* means — before guessing starts.**

-This specification is intentionally redundant and explains the same concepts from multiple angles (protocol, systems, SEO, and mental-model views).
 If you have questions, confusion, or concerns, copy-paste this spec into an AI chat and ask away.
 The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.

 What SLPI / HESS Actually Fixes: